mi-volodin/BNSMAT/README.md

 This project is an example implementation of Branch and Sandwich algorithm in Matlab for bi-level MILP problems.
 The usage is provided by `main.m`

+The algorithm is implemented for scientific applications and, in fact, is not applicable to the real field cases, since MATLAB is not a good choice for it.

+*When the Julia implementation will be ready - I will put the link here.*

 ## Example

 ```Matlab